-However, mongoloid was also used as an alternate name for people with Down Syndrome.
-Down Syndrome has been called ‘Mongolism’ because of some physical features caused by the disorder that were considered to be similar with the normal features seen in Asian people.
+However, mongoloid was also used as an alternate name for people with Down Syndrome, because of some physical features caused by the disorder that was considered to be similar to the normal features seen in Asian people.

-So, to conclude it, a pixelated bukkake, is the action of multiple men ejaculating on one person being divided into pixels.
+So, to conclude what is a pixelated bukkake, it is the action of multiple men ejaculating on one person being divided into pixels.

 “Fetal alcohol syndrome.”